LehighInfolab/HBcompare/README.md

 *** Warning: google colab times out after a while if not constantly interacting, and 10 iteration loops for a dataset can take 2 hrs (650s * 10 iterations) -> for all 5 datasets can take 7-8 hrs.
 Recommended to run one dataset at a time and make sure to check captcha every once in a while, or run on local jupyter notebook.

+### Learning Curve for HBcompare

+This function gets the training and testing accuracy of HBcompare and plots the values.

+Differences between this and the main HBcompare training function:

+- Adds 50 more epochs to show learning curve after maximum saturation
+- Adds predictions on training set to get training accuracy
+- Loops through all datasets in the "all_datasets" list
+- Displays learning curve figures for all datasets

 ## Command-line Options -